Troubleshooting

 How do I fix ERR_ADDRESS_UNREACHABLE on a router page?

-Connect to the right network, type `http://` at the start, verify the IP and make sure the router is on.
+Connect to the right network, type `http://` at the start, verify the IP address, and make sure the router is on.

 Why does it only happen on the router page?